 The 13 Best Foods to Eat When You’re Bloated

 That puffy, too-full feeling you get after eating a large meal, eating food too quickly, or eating rich and fatty foods is unpleasant to say the least.
-Most bloating is temporary and harmless but if you consistently experience bloating, see your doctor.
-In the meantime, fill your grocery cart with these foods to help reduce bloating.
+Fill your grocery cart with these foods to help reduce bloating.

-A well-known remedy for an upset tummy, ginger also provides a welcome relief for bloating.
+A well-known remedy for an upset tummy, ginger is also one of the foods that reduce bloating.
 “It helps with digestion and provides relief from numerous GI distresses, including nausea and bloating,” says Deborah Orlick Levy, a registered dietician and consultant for Carrington Farms Health and Nutrition.
 Her go-to foods include ginger candy, ginger tea, and adding fresh ginger to yogurt and stir-frys.
 Check out these causes of belly bloating you need to know.

 Flush out urine while simultaneously flushing out that bloated feeling.
 “Asparagus contains prebiotics, which like probiotics, help support good digestive bacteria,” says Levy.
 “That combination, along with flushing out water in the body, helps to relieve bloat.”
 Find out these daily habits that reduce belly bloating.

-Crunching on celery may just feel like a workout for the jaws but it’s also working on your bloat.
+Crunching on celery may just feel like a workout for the jaws but it’s also one of the foods that reduce bloating.
 “Celery can be used as a digestive aid to control intestinal gas because its chemicals are known to decrease fluid retention,” says Jennifer Kartashevsky, a registered dietitian at Mount Sinai Hospital, New York.
 Crunch on!
 Find out more natural remedies for belly bloating.

 Some of us just can’t tolerate dairy and may be lactose intolerant.
 Plant-based versions of traditional dairy products can provide a non-bloating alternative according to Martica Heaner, PhD, adjunct associate professor of nutrition at Hunter College in New York.
 “The sugar or lactose in milk can cause belly bloat and pain,” says Heaner.
 “The dairy proteins can cause inflammation that may lead to mucus buildup and fluid retention,” she says.

-Crunchy on the outside, and packed with 96 percent water on the inside, this salad toper also helps flush out bloat.
+Crunchy on the outside, and packed with 96 percent water on the inside, this salad toper is one of the foods that reduce bloating.
 “They are also full of fiber to help the digestive tract run smoother,” says Ficek.
 Don’t just save them for salads; add slices to your sandwich or wrap for a nice crunch.

 You say tomato, I say tomahto.
 However, you pronounce it; tomatoes are great for reducing bloating.
 “Tomatoes are rich in potassium, which helps balance out sodium levels in the body, resulting in less water weight and bloat,” says Ficek.
-These are signs you could be deficient in potassium.
+Learn more summer foods that cause bloating—and some that don’t.

 Pretty to look at and tasty to eat yet some people are turned off by the odor of a ripe papaya.
 Don’t let the smell turn you away from its benefits for bloating.
 “In a small study a supplement containing papaya helped reduce gastrointestinal upset, including bloating,” says Adrienne Youdim, MD and director of the Center for Weight Loss and Nutrition at the Lasky Clinic in Beverly Hills, California.